Experimental Feature: Audio Read Version

 Precedence: World War to Cold War

-Three major iterations of woman-specific land forces pre-existed the 1992 absorption of women into the British Army.
-In order, these were: The Women’s (later Queen Mary’s) Army Auxiliary Corps (WAAC/QMAAC), established during the backend of the First World War; The Auxiliary Territorial Service (ATS) during the later interwar period; and the Woman’s Royal Army Corps (WRAC) between 1949 and 1992.3
+Three major iterations of women-specific land forces existed before the 1992 absorption of women into the British Army.
+In order, these were: The Women’s (later Queen Mary’s) Army Auxiliary Corps (WAAC), established during the First World War; The Auxiliary Territorial Service (ATS) during the late interwar period; and the Woman’s Royal Army Corps (WRAC) between 1949 and 1992.2

-The rationales for both the WAAC and the ATS were essentially the same: to free up fighting-age men from administrative roles to be ‘better’ utilised on the front lines of both World Wars.4 While the WAAC came into being very late into the First World War, only being formally established in July 1917, the ATS was more forward-thinking in reaction to increasing tensions in Europe and formed in 1938.
+The WAAC and the ATS were established for similar reasons: to free up fighting-age men from administrative roles to be “better” utilised on the front lines of both World Wars.3 While the WAAC came into being very late into the First World War (1917), the ATS was more forward-thinking in reaction to increasing tensions in Europe (1938).

-It may appear academic to criticise this point if indeed the realities of the war hit all the same–which they did.
-In this sense, many would, and have, argued that if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck?
+It may appear academic to criticise these points if the realities of the war hit all the same–which they did.
 However, such arguments are usually offered by those with the privilege of already being entitled to status in the first place.
-The fact is that many of the rights women thought the ATS would provide them through their service were denied.
-The experience was actually that women existed alongside, but not inside, the British Army.
+The fact is that many of the rights and privileges women thought the ATS would provide them were denied.
+Actually, the experience was that women existed alongside, but never inside, the British Army.

-At the conclusion of the Second World War, the lack of true military status for women would remain unchanged until 1992.
-The failure to set any precedent after 1945 has since resulted in very rooted, often unconscious, notions of woman’s unfitting nature for Army service.
+At the conclusion of the Second World War, the lack of true and comparable military status for women would remain unchanged until 1992.
+The failure to set any precedent for nearly fifty years has since resulted in very rooted, often unconscious, notions of woman’s unfitting nature for Army service.

-The pervasiveness of cultural sexism at that time, especially toward women in uniform, is epitomised by the following House of Commons exchange between Conservative MP Lady Apsley and then Secretary for War, Sir James Grigg and Sir Archibald Southby.
+The pervasiveness of cultural sexism at that time, especially toward women in uniform, is epitomised by the following House of Commons exchange between Conservative MP Lady Apsley, the Secretary for War, Sir James Grigg, and Sir Archibald Southby.
 For cohesion and morale, Lady Apsley requested that women in the ATS be allowed to wear the same berets of men: